January 21, 2022

 Website

 All employers operating in the U.S. are required to comply with federal employment laws.
-Additionally, each U.S. state can opt to pass additional laws that hold companies doing business within their borders to even higher standards than what is required under federal law.
-Some states even have special requirements for certain municipalities or counties.
+Additionally, each U.S. state can opt to pass additional laws with even higher standards than the federal requirements.
+Some counties and municipalities even have their own rules on top of the federal and state ones.

 • Any state-specific compliance is based on the state(s) where your business is operating, regardless of where the business entity is registered.